 Despite huge technological advances in neuroscience, cytoarchitectonics is still considered a useful method for studying the brain, particularly now that computers are able to store and process the immense amount of data.

-The laboratory is now focused on differences between men's and women's brains, which Illariushkin said are like “different planets”—a controversial subject, especially in light of the field’s historical emphasis on the male brain’s superiority.
-However, despite a panic-inducing booklet Bogolepova gave me that made note of women’s “emotionality” and men’s knack for math and science, the lab's research is not primarily concerned with explaining male or female behavior, but on possible gender differences in how the brain ages and experiences Alzheimer’s or recovers from a stroke.
+The laboratory is now focused on differences between men's and women's brains, which Illariushkin said are like “different planets” – a controversial subject, especially in light of the field’s historical emphasis on the male brain’s superiority.
+However, despite a panic-inducing booklet Bogolepova gave me that made note of women’s “emotionality” and men’s knack for maths and science, the lab's research is not primarily concerned with explaining male or female behaviour, but on possible gender differences in how the brain ages and experiences Alzheimer’s or recovers from a stroke.